Five Things You Should Never Do After A Slip And Fall

 Insurance companies are big businesses and they try to protect their profits by reducing, denying, and delaying valid slip and fall claims.
 They have many tactics they use when trying to do this.
 They may ask you to provide a recorded statement so they can take your words out of context and use them against you.
 Or, they may ask you to sign a medical release so they can access your health records.
 They do this to argue that a pre-existing condition caused your injuries, and not the accident.
 To avoid these tactics, never speak to an insurance company until you have legal representation.

 Signing a Document Before a Lawyer Reviews It

 A medical release is just one document the insurance company may ask you to sign.
 They may also offer you a settlement and ask you to sign it.
 The initial offer or two will not be enough to fully cover the cost of your injuries.
 If you accept one of these lowball offers, you cannot return to the insurer in the future for additional damages.
 Always ask a lawyer to review any document the insurer asks you to sign so you do not sign away your rights.

 Waiting Too Long to Speak to a Slip and Fall Attorney in Knoxville

 After a slip and fall, you only have one year from the date of the accident to file a claim.
-At Brezina Law, PLLC, our Knoxville slip and fall attorney can advise you of your rights, will never let the insurer violate them, and act as your advocate throughout the entire process.
+At Atkins Brezina, PLLC, our Knoxville slip and fall attorney can advise you of your rights, will never let the insurer violate them, and act as your advocate throughout the entire process.
 Call us today at 865-500-3121 or connect with us online to schedule a free consultation.